You must consider these three questions before you take on the role of session leader for any meeting or workshop.

 (Forbes: What stands in my way?)

-Emphasizing the importance of thorough preparation and interviewing meeting participants in advance, meeting time should be invested when collaboration is required or consensus is absolutely necessary.
+Emphasizing the importance of thorough preparation and interviewing your participants in advance, your preparatory time should be stressed when collaboration is required or consensus is absolutely necessary.
 What people, issues, or components of the culture are going to get in the way of collaboration and consensus?
-Here answers yield insight necessary to build optimal agendas and activities for each specific group.
+Your answers will yield insight necessary to build optimal agendas and activities for each specific meeting situation.

 (Forbes: Who has figured it out already?)

-Chances are, you are not the first session leader in the history of mankind to face your type of deliverable and situational challenges.
+Chances are, you are not the first session leader in the history of mankind to confront your type of deliverable and situational challenges.
 Find others that have already done it.
-The manager of one FAST alumnus calls it, “Once stolen, half done.”
-Especially explore others within your own organization through formal networks like a Community of Practice (CoP) or Community of Excellence (CoE) and informal relationships and friendships.
+The manager of one MG RUSH FAST alumnus calls it, “Once stolen, half done.”
+Focus on others within your own organization through formal networks like a Community of Practice (CoP) or Community of Excellence (CoE) and informal relationships and friendships.
 Learning from the experience of others will jumpstart your chances of success, so please do not be shy about asking for help.

 Finally, MG RUSH professional facilitation curriculum focuses on providing methodology.
 Each student thoroughly practices methodology and tools before class concludes.
 Some call this immersion.
 We call it the road to building impactful facilitation skills.